RU-System-Software-and-Security/ELISE-2021/README.md

 # ELISE-2021
-This repository is source code for ELISE.
+This repository is the source code for ELISE.

 ## Datasets
 We provide part of our datasets in .
 Because log files contain a lot of sensitive information, we removed them for privacy concerns.

 ## Deployment
-We use similiar enviroment as DeepZip and DeepZip provide a docker enviroment (We copy the makefile file and dockerfile from DeepZip).
+We use a similar environment as DeepZip and DeepZip provides a docker environment (We copy the makefile file and docker file from DeepZip).

 ### Install docker

-- For bash enviroment
+- For bash environment

 ```shell
 cd docker
 make bash
 ```

-- For other enviroments, please refer to DeepZip.
+- For other environments, please refer to the implementation of DeepZip.
-- For reuse of contaner.
+- For reuse of container.
 ```shell
 docker start containerID
 docker exec -it containerID /bin/bash